freedomofpress/securedrop-docs/docs/development/tips_and_tricks.rst

   #.
 Commit both the ``securedrop/requirements/python3/*.in`` and
      ``securedrop/requirements/python3/*.txt`` files

-Note that application dependency changes are suject to closer review, using `diffoscope` or a similar tool to compare the old and updated dependencies.
+Note that application dependency changes are subject to closer review, using `diffoscope` or a similar tool to compare the old and updated dependencies.
 You can request a review when submitting a PR.